Best Online Master’s Degrees in: Women’s Studies

 Skills developed during a women’s studies master’s program will be primarily related to communication and research methodology.
 Students can apply these skills in their careers as writers, women’s non-profit group leaders, and professors.
 Writers can find careers as journalists, authors, and freelance writers for print and online medias.
 Journalistic writers in the newspaper, periodical, book, and directory publishing industries are reported by the U.S. Bureau of Labor Statics (BLS) to be salaried at $54,140 annually.
 The same source states that writers considered “independent,” or freelancers, earn salaries of about $97,300.
 Employment for journalistic writers is expected to decline 6% over the next 8 years; this is due partially to the decrease in demand for print media.

 Women’s non-profit group leaders are responsible for arranging, managing, and coordinating various financial and operational activities within a non-profit group.
-In 2011, the BLS released salary data about this occupation, demonstrating that those in managerial positions in the non-profit sector earned $34.24 per hour, or an estimated $71,219 annual salary.
+The BLS released salary data about this occupation, demonstrating that those in managerial positions in the non-profit sector earned $34.24 per hour, or an estimated $71,219 annual salary.

 Those with master’s degrees in women’s studies many times go on to be literature, philosophy, or history professors.
 Teaching at the postsecondary level leaves master’s degree earners with two options: immediately go on to teach at a junior college, or pursue a doctoral degree and teach at the university level.
 History professors at junior colleges earn $65,870 while those teaching at the university level earn $74,530 annually, according to the BLS; salaries differ according to subject/s taught.
 Employment for teaching related jobs is projected to grow by 17% through 2020.